 Books on tape—what a great idea!
-Books on tape are an educational life-saver for students with learning disabilities.
+In fact, books on tape are an educational life-saver for students with learning disabilities.
 Plus, they are so convenient.
-Play them in the car instead of listening to the radio.
+For example, you can play them in the car instead of listening to the radio.
 How many times do you want to hear the same song played over and over again?
 Listen to a book instead!

 Use Cheats Where Appropriate